Ian McKellen turned down Harry Potter role as 'Richard Harris disapproved of me'

 The Lord Of The Rings star has previously said he was approached for a role in the wizarding saga but has now revealed he could never have succeeded Richard because of how he felt about him.

-Richard once described Sir Ian, Derek Jacobi and Kenneth Branagh as “technically brilliant but passionless”.
+Richard once described Ian, Derek Jacobi and Kenneth Branagh as “technically brilliant but passionless”.

 During a recording of a special episode of BBC interview show HARDtalk to mark its 20th anniversary,Ian, best known for his portrayal of Gandalf, dismissed Harris’s criticisms as “rubbish”.